gravitational/protoc-gen-terraform/README.md

 In the example above, `GenTraitsSchema` method will be called.
 Without this option, method name would be `GenGithubComGravitationalTeleportApiTypesWrappersTraits`.

+# Note on empty messages

+Protobuf allows to define messages with no fields.
+Terraform treats such objects as errors.
+If a message has no fields, generator defines an artificial `active` field in the schema.
+It will always be null.

 # Testing

 Run: